cwilliamson29/Cloud_Notes/ReadMe.txt

 *Project Description*
 *********************
-Cloud Notes(curent project name) will be a web based notes application that will can be acessed from anywhere and with ease.
+Cloud Notes(curent project name) will be a web based notes application that can be acessed from anywhere and with ease.
 It will be mobile friendly on the phone and the tablet.